GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/send-http-request-fields/en.md

 }
 ```

-### Async fields: `_multipleRequestJSONObjectItems`, `_multipleRequestJSONObjectCollections` and `_multipleRequest`
+### Multiple-request fields: `_multipleRequestJSONObjectItems`, `_multipleRequestJSONObjectCollections` and `_multipleRequest`

-These fields work similar to their corresponding non-async fields, but they retrieve data from several endpoints at once, asynchronously and in parallel.
+These fields work similar to their corresponding non-multiple fields, but they retrieve data from several endpoints at once, either asynchronously (in parallel) or synchronously (one after the other).
 The responses are placed in a list, in the same order in which the URLs were defined in the `urls` parameter.

 For instance, the following query: